GetSource1234/gori/README.md

 Some false positive results may occur, double check manually if needed.

 #Note!!!
-Make sure if tor socks proxy is running if you use *--tor* flag *Tor Security note:* https://2019.www.torproject.org/docs/faq.html.en#TBBSocksPort
+Make sure if tor socks proxy is running if you use *--tor* flag.
+*Tor Security note:*
+https://2019.www.torproject.org/docs/faq.html.en#TBBSocksPort